urbit/docs/docs/hoon/syntax.md

 The *running* body has a list of *children* (i.e., subexpressions).
-The *jogging* body has a list of child pairs, where the members of each pair is separated by a `gap`.
+The *jogging* body has a list of child pairs, where the members of each pair are separated by a `gap`.
 The *battery* body is a list of symbol-child pairs, separated by a gap, prefixed by `++` and then a gap.

 This definition is enough to write Hoon that will parse.
-But the proper shape of the whitespace gaps requires an informal convention.
+But writing code with optimal whitespace management requires some additional informal conventions.

 Whitespace design in Hoon is an art, not a science.
 It involves both tall/flat mode switches and well-shaped gaps.
 (Hoon layout